-ICS Attacks
+1) ICS Attacks:

-Untargeted attacks.
-Zotob worm, although not targeted on ICS, caused manufacturers to shut down their plants.
-For example, US-based DaimlerChrysler had to shutdown thirteen of their manufacturing plants for about an hour [152].
+a) Untargeted attacks: Zotob worm, although not targeted on ICS, caused manufacturers to shut down their plants.
+For example, U.S.-based DaimlerChrysler had to shut down 13 of their manufacturing plants for about an hour [158].
 Such an incident stimulated researchers to examine the impact of unintended malware intended for tradition IT systems, on ICS networks.
-For example, Fovino et al. [116] showed how unintended malware could result in collateral damages ranging from causing ICS servers to reboot, opening potential arbitrary code execution vulnerabilities, infecting personal computers, and stimulating DoS attacks.
+For example, Fovino et al. [121] showed how unintended malware could result in collateral damages ranging from causing ICS servers to reboot, opening potential arbitrary code execution vulnerabilities, infecting personal computers, and stimulating DoS attacks.

-Smart Grids Attacks
+2) Smart Grids Attacks:

-Natural and environmental incidents.
-We give a few examples of power blackouts in 2014 that resulted from natural causes to show the impact of physical exposure and unreliability of smart grids' components.
-An ice storm in Philadelphia affected 750,000 people for several days with no electricity, whereas a tornado hit the New York area affecting 500,000 people [37].
+a) Natural and environmental incidents: We give a few examples of power blackouts in 2014 that resulted from natural causes to show the impact of physical exposure and unreliability of smart grids' components.
+An ice storm in Philadelphia affected 750 000 people for several days with no electricity, whereas a tornado hit the New York area affecting 500 000 people [39].
 Furthermore, the widespread power transmission lines around various environments and conditions contributed to unexpected attacks such as overgrown or falling trees.
-For example, some overgrown trees caused a large blackout affecting over 50 million people in Northern Ohio [152].
-This incident, however, is controversial and security analysts suggest that it resulted from a cyber-physical attacks originating from China [60].
-In addition, in 2014, wild animals caused 150 blackout in the U.S. by eating and damaging cables [37].
+For example, some overgrown trees caused a large blackout affecting over 50 million people in Northern Ohio [158].
+This incident, however, is controversial and security analysts suggest that it resulted from a cyber-physical attacks originating from China [64].
+In addition, in 2014, wild animals caused 150 blackout in the U.S. by eating and damaging cables [39].

-Theft.
-Copper wires and metal equipments are profitable targets for financially-motivated thieves.
-For examples, theft caused a blackout with an impact on 3,000 people in West Virginia [37].
+b) Theft: Copper wires and metal equipments are profitable targets for financially motivated thieves.
+For examples, theft caused a blackout with an impact on 3000 people in West Virginia [39].

-Car accidents.
-In 2014, 356 outages in the U.S. were caused by cars hitting transmission towers, transformers, or power poles [37].
+c) Car accidents: In 2014, 356 outages in the U.S. were caused by cars hitting transmission towers, transformers, or power poles [39].

-Vandalism.
-Attackers can physically damage parts of smart grids such as cables, poles, generators, smart meters, and transformers.
-An example of that is an incident in 2013 where a sniper in California shot more than a hundred shots at a transmission substation, leaving 17 transformed damaged [46].
+d) Vandalism: Attackers can physically damage parts of smart grids such as cables, poles, generators, smart meters, and transformers.
+An example of that is an incident in 2013 where a sniper in California shot more than a hundred shots at a transmission substation, leaving 17 transformed damaged [48].

-Terrorist attacks.
-In 2014, the first terrorist attack on a power grid occurred in Yemen.
-The attackers launched rockets to destroy transmission towers and caused a nationwide blackout affecting 24 million people [69].
+e) Terrorist attacks: In 2014, the first terrorist attack on a power grid occurred in Yemen.
+The attackers launched rockets to destroy transmission towers and caused a nationwide blackout affecting 24 million people [71].

-Medical Devices Attacks
+3) Medical Devices Attacks:

-Acquiring unique IDs.
-Obtaining devices' serial numbers is an example of attacks that require physical access to the target devices [130].
+a) Acquiring unique IDs: Obtaining devices' serial numbers is an example of attacks that require physical access to the target devices [135].

-Smart Cars Attacks
+4) Smart Cars Attacks: